 The Ajna is one of the three awareness centers and is the center (Chakra) for Divine Intelligence, it’s the center where we process information and create awareness (of ourselves) and intellect.

-The Ajna creates information for our Authorities (check out the blog on Inner Authorities here) to make a decision, to feel what is right based on the information it has about a specific thing.
-This is also the center where we can have a lot of anxiety too because the Ajna wants to make sense of things it can intellectualize by taking in a ton of information.
+The Ajna creates information for our Authorities (check out the blog on the Seven Authorities here) to make a decision, to feel what is right based on the information it has about a specific thing.
+This is also the center where we can have a lot of anxiety as well because the Ajna wants to make sense of things.
+It can intellectualize by taking in a ton of information.

-Defined Ajna: If you have a defined Ajna then you have a set way of processing the information coming from the Head Center.
+Defined Ajna: If you have a defined Ajna, then you have a set way of processing the information coming from the Head Center.
 Notice how your Ajna is defined, is it connected to your Head or to your Throat?
 This will give you insight as to how your Ajna is processing and creating energy.
-If it’s connected to your Head then it is working to process this information and if it is connected to your throat then it is working to express and communicate the ideas and concepts it has created, this is literally the type of person that is here to speak their mind, but speak your mind according to your Strategy and Authority always.
+If it’s connected to your Head, then it is working to process this information.
+If it is connected to your Throat Center, then it is working to express and communicate the ideas and concepts it has created.
+This is the type of person that is here to speak their mind, but speak your mind according to your Strategy and Authority always.

-Undefined Ajna: If you have an undefined Ajna then you also have an undefined Head and as we learned, you are here to have a completely open mind!
+Undefined Ajna: If you have an undefined Ajna, then you also have an undefined Head and as we learned, you are here to have a completely open mind!
 Pay attention to not get caught up in all the not-self mental anxieties and pressures.
-Individuals such as Albert Einstein and Freud, among others, have open minds!
-You are here to see things from all perspectives and you are able to see what is worth thinking about and what isn’t.
-They can also pick up on thoughts and ideas in a group because they are picking it up from the defined minds before it’s actually asked or brought up.
+Individuals such as Albert Einstein and Freud, among others, had open minds.
+You are here to see things from all perspectives, and you are able to see what is worth thinking about and what isn’t.
+You can also pick up on thoughts and ideas in a group because you are picking it up from the defined minds before it’s actually asked or brought up.

-The not-self of the undefined Ajna is feeling like you are wrong, they can get very caught up with proving they are right because this is the source of their mental insecurities.
+The not-self of the undefined Ajna is feeling like you are not certain and that you can get very caught up with proving you are right because this is the source of your mental insecurities.